KenKundert/nestedtext/doc/common_mistakes.rst

 Notice the ␣␣ that follows *address* in *content*.
 These are replaced by 2 spaces before *content* is processed by *loads*.
 Thus, in this case there is an extra space at the end of line 4.
-Anything beyond the ': ' is considered the value for *address*, and in this case that is the single extra space specified at the end of the line.
+Anything beyond the: ``:␣`` is considered the value for *address*, and in this case that is the single extra space specified at the end of the line.
 This extra space is taken to be the value of *address*, making the multiline string in lines 5 and 6 a value too many.